basic-web-components/basic-web-components/README.md

 plan/idea/questions by project member
 [Jan Miksovsky](https://github.com/JanMiksovsky).

+We welcome new ideas.
+Please keep in mind that our goal is to provide great implementations of the patterns people are already doing — the basic elements of user interface design — not to design or promote user interface innovations.
+If someone invents a great new user interface solution, we probably won't include an implementation of that idea right away until a large number of sites/applications have adopted it (or are interested in adopting it).

 * Accordion.
   A list that can have a single item or multiple items expanded to show more detail.